 When it comes to various connection options, Improved Import & Export is the number one tool in the whole ecosystem.
 While the standard data synchronization between Magento 2 and other platforms is based on CSV files, our module introduces support for numerous file formats, API standards, and intermediary services.
 If an update file isn’t provided in CSV, it causes import errors unless you use Improved Import & Export.
-Let’s take a look at all provided opportunities regarding the extended connectivity.
+Let’s take a look at all the provided opportunities regarding the extended connectivity.

 Multiple File Standards

 With the Improved Import & Export Magento 2 extension, you get numerous new file formats that can be imported and exported.
 Our tool adds support for XML, JSON, ODS, and Excel.
 And of course, it works with the standard CSV!
 You can freely import and export data using these formats.
-All the extension’s features are suitable for all of them letting you automate transfers and match attributes and their values.
+All the extension’s features are suitable for all of them, letting you automate transfers and match attributes and their values.
 Magento 2 history is available for every job and every file format!